kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 ![instructions](https://github.com/kallioaa/ot-harjoitustyo/blob/master/dokumentaatio/pictures/imageSearched.png)

 Now you can comment the picture by typing your comment in the textfield and pressing the "send"-button.
+Now when someone will search for the same picture online with the app they will see your comment and image history (the values under the picture).

+The large image files are not added to the database.
+The images are transformed into a hashcode which does not take up more space than a regular integer.
+This way you can search the same picture from multiple different url addressed and end up in the same chat.

 ## Logging out and closing the app